User Experience Design - M.S.

 The Master of Science degree in User Experience Design prepares students for careers that require them to apply a solid understanding of usability, content strategy, information architecture and user research.

-The user experience designer engages in a variety of design activities that help produce aesthetic interfaces and help organizations meet business goals.
+The user experience designer engages in a variety of design activities that help produce usable interfaces and help organizations meet business goals.
 User experience design addresses the structural, informational, psychological and emotional aspects of what makes a successful user interface, whether it is Web, mobile, tablet or any other device.

 Fully Offered At: